redisson/redisson/docs/data-and-services/collections.md

 ## Vector Set

-Java implementation of Valkey or Redis based VectorSet object is a specialized data type designed for managing high-dimensional vector data and enabling fast vector similarity search.
+Java implementation of Valkey or Redis based [Vector Set](https://www.javadoc.io/doc/org.redisson/redisson/latest/org/redisson/api/RVectorSet.html) object is a specialized data type designed for managing high-dimensional vector data and enabling fast vector similarity search.
 Vector sets are similar to sorted sets but instead of a score, each element has a string representation of a vector, making them ideal for AI applications, machine learning models, and semantic search use cases.

-Vector sets support the HNSW (Hierarchical Navigable Small World) algorithm and use cosine similarity metrics for efficient vector similarity search.
+Vector sets support the HNSW algorithm and use cosine similarity metrics for efficient vector similarity search.
 The data type is optimized for storing text embeddings and other high-dimensional vector representations commonly used in modern AI applications.

 **Features**